 Region annotations for image sequence or video tracks

 [Ed.
 (FD).
+At MPEG#139, region extrapolation has been proposed as in section 1 below]

+[Ed.
+(FD).
 It has been decided at MPEG#138 to move Region Annotations for image sequence and video tracks as proposed in m59508 to HEIF CDAM, except the interpolate flag that may need further thoughts (the yellow highlighted syntax and semantics (comment on MPEG Gitlab).]